bigfix/developer.bigfix.com/site/reference/types/bes-unmanagedasset-set.md

 # type: bes unmanagedasset set

-The &lt;bes unmanagedasset set&lt; inspectors iterate over the BES unmanaged assets and return a set of such assets.
+The &lt;bes unmanagedasset set&gt; inspectors iterate over the BES unmanaged assets and return a set of such assets.

 # element of &lt;bes unmanagedasset set&gt; : bes unmanagedasset